EARnagram/lessons/extras/interviews/int_stories.md

 ##### more generally, what’s an event loop and what’s a callback queue

-abstracty things i would ask on the JS side, if i were interviewing:
+abstractly, things i would ask on the JS side, if i were interviewing:

 1. what is the difference between `this`, `context`, and `scope`?
 2. what is a callback function?